nileshtrivedi/autogen/README.md

     cathy = %Autogen.Agent{
       name: "Cathy",
-      system_prompt: "Your name is Cathy and you are a part of a duo of comedians.",
+      system_message: "Your name is Cathy and you are a part of a duo of comedians.",
       type: :conversable_agent,
       llm: %{temperature: 0.7},
       human_input_mode: :never